DOTATATE PET Scan for Meningioma

 The trial protocol does not specify whether you need to stop taking your current medications.

-What data supports the effectiveness of the treatment DOTATATE-PET for meningioma?
+What prior data suggests that the DOTATATE-PET scan is safe for diagnosing meningioma?

 This trial is for individuals with meningioma, a type of brain tumor.
 Participants should be candidates for radiation therapy and can have any grade of meningioma.
 Specific eligibility criteria are not provided here, but typically include age, health status, and prior treatments.